INTRODUCTION

 -

-- The provision applies to individuals who have entered into a lawful contract to attend to or supply the needs of another person.
-This could include caretakers, guardians, or service providers who have a contractual obligation to ensure the well-being of someone who cannot care for themselves due to various reasons such as youth (e.g., a child), mental unsoundness, illness, or physical weakness.
+The provision applies to individuals with a lawful contract to attend to or supply another person’s needs.
+This includes caretakers, guardians, or service providers with a contractual duty to ensure someone’s well-being.
+It applies when the person cannot care for themselves due to youth, mental unsoundness, illness, or physical weakness.

 - Voluntary Omission: